 The Department of History’s graduate programs and their requirements are available in the University’s Graduate Calendar at: https://calendar.carleton.ca/grad/gradprograms/history/

 Choosing the right graduate program takes time and can require some work.
 Here are some tips to help you navigate the application process along with some answers to frequently asked questions.
 Note that the deadline is January 15.
-(Late applications may be considered but funding could be limited.)
+(Late applications may be considered – please contact the Graduate Supervisor.)
 If you have a specific question about the different graduate streams offered by the Department of History, please contact the Graduate administrator.

 - How do I go about applying to a graduate program in History?

 Apply on-line at https://graduate.carleton.ca/apply-online/ to create a Carleton360 account and follow the steps and instructions outlined.
 Carleton will email you instructions on how to access Carleton Central (where your application information is stored).
 Your Carleton User ID is used to access Carleton Central, and will be assigned to you via email.
 Note that it may take 1-3 business days after processing the application fee to receive this email.

 We advise students not to wait until the last minute to apply online.
 Once you are registered with Carleton Central, you will still have time to upload and update your documents.
 Registering early, however, will give your referees more time to complete their assessments, and this will reduce any delays in processing your application.

 - Should I contact a potential supervisor or will a supervisor be assigned to me?

 You may wish to contact potential supervisors in advance.
 For applicants to the PhD program, this is highly recommended.
 We only admit students where adequate supervision exists, so it is a good idea to look at our faculty pages to make sure you are not applying to undertake a project that we cannot supervise.
 A potential supervisor will be assigned to you if you are given an offer of admission, but this is subject to change, depending on how your research project evolves.